LBJ knew exactly what he was doing. And generations of young people are the better for it.

 The Electric Cooperative Youth Tour was born.
 Some Texas co-ops sent teenagers to work in Johnson’s office, while an electric co-op in Iowa sponsored the first large group of 34 youths to travel to the nation’s capital a week of immersion in government.

 Today, the tradition continues.
-We invite co-op youths across Virginia, Maryland and Delaware to be a part of a trip that’s changed the lives of nearly 50,000 young people — the Electric Cooperative Youth Tour.
+Co-op youths across Virginia, Maryland and Delaware are eligible to be a part of a tour that’s changed the lives of nearly 50,000 young people.

-NRECA and local electric cooperatives sponsor the tour, while the Virginia, Maryland & Delaware Association of Electric Cooperatives coordinates it from the three-state region.
-Each participating electric cooperative selects the youths each year using varying criteria.
+The Virginia, Maryland & Delaware Association of Electric Cooperatives coordinates it from the three-state region.
+Each participating electric cooperative selects the youths each year using varying criteria that can be found on their websites.
 All expenses are paid by the sponsoring electric cooperative.
+It’s the perfect way to demonstrate the power of democracy and the importance of leadership.

 Youth Tour Video Gallery